500apps-sowkhya/DB-App/README.md

 **JOIN** − returns rows when there is a match in both tables.

-**LEFT JOIN** − returns all rows from the left table, even if there are no matches in the right table.
+**LEFT JOIN** − returns all rows from the left table and matched rows from the right table, even if there are no matches in the right table.

-**RIGHT JOIN** − returns all rows from the right table, even if there are no matches in the left table.
+**RIGHT JOIN** − returns all rows from the right table and matched rows from the left table, even if there are no matches in the left table.

 **Expression**: /s/joins